Airalo

 • Share on social media - Post your best Burns Night photos and videos.
 Bonus points if you film your address to a haggis and get creative with poetry recitations.

-So don a bit of tartan, pour yourself a dram and let the words of Robert Burns bring a little warmth to your January nights.
+So don a bit of tartan, pour yourself a dram and let the words of Robert Burns bring a little warmth to the cold winter nights.

 No Wi-fi in the Highlands?